2022 May 22

 - Data Deficient: no assessment because of insufficient data.

 Species in the Vulnerable, Endangered and Critically Endangered categories are collectively described as ‘Threatened’.
-As of 2020, there are 128, 918 species on the IUCN Red List, of whom 37, 400 are threatened with extinction.
+By 2020, there were 128, 918 species on the IUCN Red List, of whom 37, 400 have been threatened with extinction.

 In Sri Lanka, 30 species of mammals, 14 species of birds, 13 species of reptiles, 75 species of amphibians, 121 species of fish and 298 species of plants are listed as Threatened (IUCN Red List version 2020-2).